The death of this indie ad agency should be a wake-up call to brand marketers

 The ad industry is prone to aggressive navel gazing whenever there’s a major move (which is probably true of every industry, or at least creative ones).
 Unsurprisingly, the Graf news has produced a lot of the chatter about the state of independent agencies, the move from stable and lucrative agency-of-record relationships to project-based work, and the role for a creative-led agency in the modern ad world.

 Obviously Barton F. Graf had its issues, otherwise it wouldn’t be closing, but it’s a stretch to suggest this signals doom for all indie shops.
-Many are doing just fine, and still others are thriving, thanks to a the proliferation of project-based work and the availability of a large and growing pool of freelance talent.
+Many are doing just fine, and still others are thriving, thanks to the proliferation of project-based work and the availability of a large and growing pool of freelance talent.
 Look no further than the trophy cabinet of small, indie agencies like JohnXHannes and Giant Spoon.
-Celebrated creatives and ad execs are still launching new shops like Callen, founded by Wieden+Kennedy vet Craig Allen); Gut, launched by David Miami founders Anselmo Ramos and Gaston Bigio; and Lightning Orchard, with two of its three founding partners being former Barton execs Laura Janness and Barney Robinson.
+Celebrated creatives and ad execs are still launching new shops like Callen, founded by Wieden+Kennedy vet Craig Allen; Gut, launched by David Miami founders Anselmo Ramos and Gaston Bigio; and Lightning Orchard, with two of its three founding partners being former Barton execs Laura Janness and Barney Robinson.

 “Because we’re more nimble, independent agencies are actually more suited to work on a project basis than large holding companies are,” Young & Laramore president Tom Denari told The Drum in reaction to Barton’s closing.
 “Most conglomerates are trying to appear more like us.”